SilasiLab/HomeCageSinglePellet/README.md

 14. Line the hopper rail piece up on the baseplate and screw in the 4 screws that hold it in place.
 <img width="600" height="600" src="https://raw.githubusercontent.com/SilasiLab/HomeCageSinglePellet/master/resources/Images/STEP17.png">

 15. Attach the stepper motor as shown in the picture.
-Attach the coupler to the shaft of the motor.
+Attach the coupler to the shaft of the motor. **Note:** For the steps involving the stepper motor, coupler and coupling screw; We don't yet have a design that uses standard parts.
+We currently take the screw detailed in the parts list and cut it and the stepper motor shaft to the correct lenght. **INSERT CORRECT LENGTH OF STEPPER MOTOR SHAFT AND COUPLING SCREW HERE.**
 <img width="600" height="600" src="https://raw.githubusercontent.com/SilasiLab/HomeCageSinglePellet/master/resources/Images/STEP18.png">
 <img width="600" height="600" src="https://raw.githubusercontent.com/SilasiLab/HomeCageSinglePellet/master/resources/Images/STEP18.2.png">